microsoft/satcheljs/README.md

     });
 ```

-These simple mutators and orchestrators are succinct and easy to write, but they come with a restriction:
+This is a succinct and easy way to write mutators and orchestrators, but it comes with a restriction:
-the action creator is not exposed, so no other mutators or orchestrators can subscribe to it.
+the action creator is not exposed, so no *other* mutators or orchestrators can subscribe to it.
 If an action needs multiple handlers then it must use the full pattern with action creators and handlers implemented separately.

 ## License - MIT